-With the Charles M. Russell National Wildlife Refuge and the Upper Missouri River Breaks National Monument at its heart and surrounded by intact backcountry including the headwaters of the Judith River, the Bureau of Land Management (BLM) Lewistown District oversees some of the greatest public wildlife habitat in the world, and with it one of America’s strongest hunting heritages.
+With the Charles M. Russell National Wildlife Refuge and the Upper Missouri River Breaks National Monument at its heart and surrounded by intact backcountry including the headwaters of the Judith River, the Bureau of Land Management (BLM) Lewistown District oversees some of the greatest public wildlife habitat in the world, and with it, one of America’s strongest hunting heritages.

-• The RMP will guide how the BLM manages over 654,000 acres of public land in the heart of Montana, for decades to come.
+When access to first-rate big game and upland bird hunting has become more elusive, this landscape – a collection of mountains, coulees, wetlands, grasslands, and sagebrush – is more important than ever.
+The RMP will guide how the BLM manages over 654,000 acres of public land in the heart of Montana, for decades to come.

-• Some of the lands in question include over 200,000 acres of undeveloped, wild habitat along the protected (UMBNM, CMR Refuge) river corridor.
+Some of the lands in question include over 200,000 acres of undeveloped, wild habitat along the protected (UMBNM, CMR Refuge) river corridor.
 All in all, it amounts to a stunning, intact river-to-prairie ecosystem: miles and miles of breaks, coulees, cottonwood draws, sagebrush, and short-grass prairie.

 Lewistown Field Office Conservation Priorities Map

-What the RMP needs to do
+What the RMP Needs To Do

 The BLM should manage them accordingly to protect and enhance the role they play as a buffer to the Refuge and the Monument.
 There are several other important backcountry areas that extend from the river corridors.
-In these areas, the BLM should manage the land under Backcountry Conservation Areas, a new tool that prioritizes responsible recreation access, habitat restoration and management-including weed management, and maintains traditional uses of the land that benefit rural communities.
+In these areas, the BLM should manage the land under Backcountry Conservation Areas, a new tool that prioritizes responsible recreation access, habitat restoration and management-including weed treatments, and maintains traditional uses of the land that benefit rural communities.
 The areas around Arrow Creek, Little Crooked Creek, and Drag Creek are a few examples that would benefit from this kind of prioritized conservation.

-• Elk, deer and other wildlife need wide open, quiet spaces, native range flora, and healthy watersheds.
+- Elk, deer and other wildlife need wide open, quiet spaces, native range flora, and healthy watersheds.
 The BLM must prioritize those needs in their new plan.